brendanatme/rg-cli/README.md

 ## Changing the Output Directory

-You can change the output directory by passing it in the flag --component-dir
+You can change the output directory by passing it in the `-d` or `--dir` flag

-For example: `rg g c text-input --component-dir="/my/favourite/components"`
+For example: `rg g c text-input --dir="/my/favourite/components"`

 ## Generated Folder Structure

 The component folder looks contains these files:

-- my-component-name.component.scss
+- `my-component-name.component.scss`
-- my-component-name.component.tsx
+- `my-component-name.component.tsx`
-- my-component-name.container.tsx
+- `my-component-name.container.tsx`
-- my-component-name.test.tsx
+- `my-component-name.test.tsx`
-- index.ts
+- `index.ts`

 ## Importing Your Generated Component